Brief

 Breadcrumb

 I wanted the breadcrumb to be very clear.
-I used sharp sections with green to help denote active screen.
+I used sharp sections with green to help denote the active screen.
 The breadcrumb also be close to the title of the firm order and branding of the insurance company to help with a sense of hierarchy.

 When a user initially creates a firm order they are taken to a new page.
 Firstly, to ensure that the complex process is siloed off and it is also a good method to introduce a new visual language without having to redesign the whole system all at once.
 We visually wanted different layers to mean different things.
 So we designed two layers of dialogue: